csswizardry/csswizardry.github.com/_posts/2017-01-17-ack-for-css-developers.md

 For other operating systems, check [the official installation guide](http://beyondgrep.com/install/).

 To use Ack, you’ll probably want to `cd` into the root of your project, or the root of your CSS directory.
-Ack searches all directories on and below your current location.
-Here’s what my terminal looks like whilst writing this
+Ack searches all files on and below your current location.
+Here’s what my terminal looks like whilst writing this article:
-article:

 ```
 harryroberts in ~/Sites/csswizardry.com on (master)